How the Brownlee Brothers rebounded from injuries to earn historic triathlon victories in 2012 and 2016.

 From an Achilles tendon tear in February to Olympic Gold in August — that’s the road British triathlete Alistair Brownlee traveled in 2012.
 And much of that ground was trod on the Endless Pools® underwater treadmill!

 “When I tore my Achilles, I thought ‘I’m going to have to do something special to get my- self in shape as quickly as I can,’” said Brownlee, the world’s premier triathlete.
 His physiotherapist, Emma Deakin, had him train on the Endless Pools’ hydraulic treadmill, which allowed him to train in a non-impact environment.

 As soon as I started using the Endless Pool, my Achilles stopped getting stiff.
 That was a massive, massive benefit.
 The pool made a huge difference.

-In fact, the benefits of the Endless Pool were so great that Deakin had Brownlee continue his aquatic training in conjunction with his normal running right up until the Olympics, due to the ‘massive recovery effect’ that the water offered.
+In fact, the Endless Pool’s benefits were so great that Deakin had Brownlee continue his aquatic training up until the London Games – even after he was cleared to run on dry land.

-When it came time to race, Alistair showed no ill effect from his injury during the most stressful part of the triathlon for his Achilles—the run.
-Six months removed from his grave injury, Brownlee captured the lead after the first lap and never looked back.
+When it came time to race – just six months from his grave injury – Brownlee captured the lead after the first lap and never looked back.

-Thanks to a relentless work ethic and the unique benefits offered by the Endless Pool, the homeland hero was able to capture the glory that otherwise may have escaped him.
+Thanks to a relentless work ethic and the unique benefits offered by the Endless Pool, they have twice captured the glory that otherwise may have escaped them.